eventum/eventum/System-Admin/System-Admin:-General-Setup.md

 Here you can define the settings for the SMTP server.
 A typical configuration will require setting only the Sender Email (the "From:" in the email), the Hostname or IP of the server, and the TCP/IP port, usually 25 for SMTP.
 The Sender Email MUST contain a real email address, e.g. "eventum@example.com" or "Eventum <eventum@example.com>"

+For outgoing email to work, the [crontab](System-Admin%3A-Adding-a-cron-entry#adding-a-cron-entry) settings need to be in place.

 ### Open Account Signup

 If enabled, a link will be displayed in the login screen, where any user will be able to signup for an account, only by entering Name, Email and Password.
 A confirmation email with an activation link is sent in order verificate and activate the account.
 The account is created with selected profile for the selected projects from multiple combo.